 No adverse reactions have been reported to date because of this mislabeling problem.
 Hopefully that remains the case.
 Unfortunately, an enormous number of people fall ill because of food poisoning every year.
 According to the United States Centers for Disease Control and Prevention, or the CDC, 48 million people get sick from foodborne illnesses every year in the United States.
 If you have been harmed because you consumed tainted food, you could face a difficult situation in proving fault.
-Instead of attempting to handle this challenge alone, you should seek the help of a food poisoning lawyer at Gomez Trial Attorneys.
+Instead of attempting to handle this challenge alone, you should seek the help of a food poisoning lawyer at The Gomez Law Firm.
 Contact the firm today to schedule a free initial consultation.Posted in: Food Poisoning, Product Defect

 no fees unless we recover money on your behalf